Robert Silva (politician): Early life and education

 Silva García was born in Tacuarembó on March 7, the son of Neri Silva, a bar employee, and Martha García, a school teacher.
 He has a brother, Romín.
 He was raised in San Gregorio de Polanco where his mother taught in a rural school, living with his grandmother Eulalia Cuiliotti.

-He attended the San Javier Jesuit Catholic School after winning a scholarship, and the Liceo No. 1 of Tacuarembó.
+He attended the San Javier Jesuit Catholic School after winning a scholarship, and Liceo Ildefonso Pablo Estévez.
 In 1989 he moved to the capital Montevideo and enrolled at the University of the Republic, from which he obtained a law degree.

 In 2001 he qualified as a professor of administration and services at the Instituto Normal de Enseñanza Técnica, an educational center that trains technical teachers for the University of Labor of Uruguay (UTU).
 A supporter of the Colorado Party, during his time at the university, Silva was one of the founders of Foro Universitario, a student union of Batllist ideology.